ZopaPublic/react-components/src/components/molecules/CheckboxGroupField/CheckboxGroupField.md

 `<CheckboxGroupField />` is a convenient wrapper that renders group of `<CheckboxField>`s:

-⚠️ &nbsp;Note that the `name` for each item has to be unique as it determines the `id` and `htmlFor` prop fof each checkbox field.
+⚠️ &nbsp;Note that the `name` for each item has to be unique as it determines the `id` and `htmlFor` prop for each checkbox field.

 ### Examples